Sparse reconstruction in spin systems I: iid spins: -clue and sparse reconstruction for transitive functions

 Observe that the quantity $\clue(f|U)$ is well defined for any $U \subseteq V$ on any product space $X^{V}$, no matter what the probability measure is.
 So one could try to use equation \eqref{clueFourier} as the definition for a generalised spectral sample.
 As the probabilities $\p[\Spec \subseteq U]$ are known for all $U$, one can also calculate the probabilities $\p[\Spec = T]$ for all $T$.
 Once we have this generalised spectral sample in hand (depending on the function, the space and the underlying measure) we might be able to repeat the argument in the proof of Theorem \ref{cluethm}.

 Unfortunately this strategy fails in general.
 The problem is that nothing guarantees that the quantities $\p[\Spec = T]$ that we get from the M\"obius inversion are non-negative.
 Nevertheless, in case the underlying measure is a product measure, the above strategy works as the quantities $\p[\Spec = T]$ turn out to be non-negative.
-As we will show, this follows directly from the so-called Efron-Stein decomposition (\cite{OD}, Section 8.2), a generalization of the Fourier-Walsh transform for product measures.
+As we will show, this follows directly from the so-called Efron-Stein decomposition (see \cite{ES} or \cite[Section 8.2]{OD}), a generalization of the Fourier-Walsh transform for general product measures.

-We will need the following simple observation, which turns out to be crucial.
-In fact, as we shall see Efron-Stein decomposition as well as the possibility of a spectral sample, ultimately depends on Fubini's Theorem. \bl Let $f\in L^2(\Omega^n,\pi^{\otimes n})$ and let $K,L \subseteq [n]$.
-Then
+We will need the following simple observation, true only for product measures, which turns out to be crucial.
+In fact, as we shall see, the Efron-Stein decomposition, as well as the possibility of a spectral sample, ultimately depend on Fubini's Theorem.